-What Drives the Efficiency in Ride Sharing Markets?
-Evidence from Austin, Texas (with Motaz al-Chanati)

-(Nominated for Best Paper, Econometric Society Meeting, Delhi School of Economics 2020)
+What drives efficiency in Ride Sharing Markets? (with Motaz al-Chanati) (Nominated for Best Paper Prize, Winter School, Delhi School of Economics 2020)

 Ridesharing platforms, who act as intermediaries in transport markets, improve upon traditional taxis along two key dimensions: surge pricing and centralized matching.
 We study how and why existing inefficiencies are solved by these two features and evaluate how alternate pricing and matching rules can improve outcomes.
 To this end, we develop a structural model of the ridesharing market with three components: (1) dynamically optimizing drivers who make entry, exit and search decisions; (2) stochastic demand; and (3) a matching technology.
 We evaluate the welfare effects of surge and matching separately.
 We also implement a simple change in the pricing rule by making it more flexible which is able to address both static and dynamic inefficiencies, thus generating large welfare gains for all agents.
 We conclude by drawing policy implications for improving the competitiveness of traditional taxis.